scil/LaravelFly/readme.md

 - Laravel 5.6.*
 - swoole >4.0

+## Features

+- To be absolutely safe, put your code under control.
+- Extra speed improvements such as log cache, view path cache.

 ## Requirements or Code Tips
 In most cases, our projects running on a base of consistent and stable configuration.
-For absolute safety, it's a requirement .
-In each request, the env should always be same:
+Using LaravelFly, in each request, these items of env should always be same:

 1. php configuration should keep same in any requests.
 2. In LaravelFly Mode Map, some objects are created before any requests by default, but not fully refactored because that is useless most time.
 Have a look:
     1. [Laravel Macros](https://tighten.co/blog/the-magic-of-laravel-macros/) with same name should always be same.
-    2. url(UrlGenerator): props **'sessionResolver','keyResolver', 'formatHostUsing','formatPathUsing'** should keep same.
-    3. auth: prop **customCreators** with same name should keep same
+    2. auth: prop **customCreators** with same name should keep same
-    4. Pagination: static props **currentPathResolver,currentPageResolver,viewFactoryResolver,defaultView,defaultSimpleView** in AbstractPaginator should keep same.
+    3. Pagination: static props **currentPathResolver,currentPageResolver,viewFactoryResolver,defaultView,defaultSimpleView** in AbstractPaginator should keep same.

 ## Quick Start